greenelab/deep-review/sections/04_study.md

-tools for miRNA target prediction, TargetScan, trained multiple linear regression models on 14 hand-curated features including structural accessibility of the target site on the mRNA, the degree of site conservation, and predicted thermodynamic stability of the miRNA:mRNA complex [@tag:Agarwal2015_targetscan].
+tools for miRNA target prediction, TargetScan, trained multiple linear regression models on 14 hand-curated features including structural accessibility of the target site on the mRNA, the degree of site conservation, and predicted thermodynamic stability of the miRNA-mRNA complex [@tag:Agarwal2015_targetscan].
 Some of these features, including structural accessibility, are imperfect or empirically derived.
 In addition, current algorithms suffer from low specificity [@tag:Lee2016_deeptarget].